Media Arts and Technology

 The result of a qualifying exam may be pass, conditional pass (some deficiency must be corrected as determined by the committee), or fail (the exam must be retaken within six months).
 A second failure will result in a recommendation for dismissal from the PhD program.

 Passing the qualifying exam and the basic course requirements advances the student to candidacy.
 Once advanced to candidacy, students are typically expected to complete the degree within three years.

 The next step after the qualifying exam is the dissertation proposal.
 The dissertation proposal consists of a document and a public presentation.
-The dissertation proposal should be substantial enough to already reflect your engagement in the research, and demonstrate its feasibility.
+It should be substantial enough to already reflect your engagement in the research, and demonstrate its feasibility.
+It should describe the dissertation topic, summarize the relevant background literature and state of the art, and present a comprehensive research plan for the dissertation, to be approved by the committee.
 There is no set time after the qualifying exam to present the dissertation proposal, but it usually takes from a few months to a year to prepare.